robbie2806/fossandvolt-template/README.md

-# BondNode - Your Personal AI Companion
+# PixieVolt AI - Your Personal AI Companion

-BondNode is a Tamagotchi-style AI companion app that grows with you through daily interactions, check-ins, and meaningful conversations.
-Build your bond level, set goals, and enjoy a personalized AI experience designed for fun, motivation, and life organization.
+PixieVolt AI (formerly BondNode) is a Tamagotchi-style AI companion app that grows with you through daily interactions, check-ins, and meaningful conversations.
+Build your bond level, care for your Blipkin pet, set goals, and enjoy a personalized AI experience designed for fun, motivation, and life organization.

-## What is BondNode?
+## What is PixieVolt AI?

-BondNode is **NOT** a therapist, doctor, or medical service.
+PixieVolt AI is **NOT** a therapist, doctor, or medical service.
 It's a fun, supportive companion for:
 - Daily motivation and habit tracking
 - Reflective conversations
 - Goal setting and organization